fredhsu/learning-in-public/linear-algebra/linear-algebra.md

 2. Homogeneity: ||ax|| = ||a|| ||x|| for any scalar a
 3. Triangle inequality = ||x+y|| <= ||x||+||y||

-Used in: Regularization, Optimization (Grad Descent), Loss functions, distance metrics, batch and layer normalization.
+Used in: Regularization, Optimization (Grad Descent), Loss functions, distance metrics, batch and layer normalization. [[Mean Squared Error]] is a scaled L2 norm between a prediction and the truth.

 Can be used to define distance by taking the norm of the difference:
 $d(x,y) = ||x - y||$